Location of Adventure

 Approximately 10 Travelers

-A very important feature of our New Zealand ecotourism expedition is the limited group size, as nature is best experienced with smaller numbers of travelers.
+A very important feature of our New Zealand ecotourism expedition is the limited group size, as nature travel is most meaningful when experienced in the company of fewer travelers.

 Specialized 4x4 Land Rovers and Land Cruisers

 Accommodations, meals from dinner on Day 1 to breakfast on final day, drinking water throughout the trip, services of NHA Expedition Leader, local guides and lodge staff, most gratuities, airport transfers, permits and entrance fees, all taxes.